abTEM/doc/docs/getting_started/basics.md

 This is a selection of basic code examples for the most common types of simulations of electron microscopy experiments.

-If you have previous experience with multislice simulations, we think that should be able to jump right in and modify the most relevant for your simulation task.
-If you are completely new to multislice simulations we highly recommend that you go through [our walkthrough](user_guide:walkthrough), which also explains the basics multislice simulations.
+If you have previous experience with multislice simulations, we think that you should be able to jump right in and modify the most relevant for your simulation task.
+If you are completely new to multislice simulations, we highly recommend that you go through [our walkthrough](user_guide:walkthrough), which also explains the basics of multislice simulations.

 For more advanced examples, see our [tutorials section](tutorials:tutorials) or check one of the specialized examples in the [gallery](user_guide:example_gallery).